nuriel99/Flying-Pilot/README.md

 ### Introduction<br>
 This game is for android phones.
 It constructed with 2D platform.<br>
 The player have to collect coins while avoiding the enemies.<br>
-In each game you get a coins, and with this coins you get buy different pilot figures.<br>
+In each game you get a coins, and with this coins you can buy different pilot figures.<br>
 So have fun :) <br>

 ### Features